tushar-chauhan/generator-angular2-sass-gulp-heroku/generators/app/templates/README.md

 Bootstrap SASS is already included in the application using the 'styles/main.scss' file.
 If you like using SASS only, you can create further SCSS files within same directory or component specific directories.
 SASS compilation is already enabled in this app.

+This app uses [ng2-bootstrap](https://github.com/valor-software/ng2-bootstrap) for getting angular2 compatible bootstrap components.
+You can find one example in site component in this project.

 ## Testing

 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.